oliverloops/oliverloops/README.md

-# Hey, I'm Oliver :wave:
+# Hi, I'm Oliver :wave:
+>  _"Focusing on the front-end is the most customer-obsessive way to build your products.”_ - _Guillermo Rauch_
+---

 ### About Me & My work 👨‍💻